Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 “The Blue Lagoon Is Nice”

-It’s absolutely nice.
-It’s more than nice.
-It’s one of the most beautiful man-made thermal baths I’ve visited to and I’ve been to some nice ones in Switzerland and Japan.
-When I came, the water was an opaque milky blue that fit so well with the moody Icelandic winter tones.
+The hot springs are nice.
+They are more than nice.
+It’s one of the most beautiful man-made thermal baths I’ve visited and I’ve been to some lovely spots in Switzerland and Japan.

 “The Blue Lagoon Is Too Touristy”